Disappearance of Leah Roberts: Search efforts and witness statements

 Kara and Heath Roberts flew to Bellingham to assist investigators.
-They visited the crash site, and, with the assistance of the sheriff's office, created a flyer that they posted around town in Bellingham.
-They also went into local businesses to ask if business owners and customers had seen Leah.
-Among her belongings, her siblings found a box of mementos from the trip that established more clearly when Leah had arrived in the city: a ticket stub from a March 13 afternoon showing of American Beauty at the theaters in Bellingham's Bellis Fair shopping mall.
-This ticket suggested that Leah may have spent a few hours in the city after arriving at the beginning of the day following the five-to-six-hour drive from where she had bought gas in Oregon.
+They visited the crash site, and, with the assistance of the sheriff's office, created a flyer that they posted around the city.
+They also went into local businesses to ask if business owners and customers had seen Roberts.
+Among her belongings, her siblings found a box of mementos from the trip that established more clearly when she had arrived in Bellingham: a ticket stub from a March 13 afternoon screening of American Beauty (1999) at the theaters in the Bellis Fair Mall.
+This ticket suggested that Roberts may have spent a few hours in the city after arriving at the beginning of the day following the five-to-six-hour drive from where she had bought gas in Oregon.

-Near the theater was the mall's only sit-down restaurant, where Heath and Kara believed that Leah might have gone for a meal.
-In the restaurant, police interviews with two customers yielded information about Leah.
-Both men indicated that they had met Leah in the restaurant on March 13, where they had sat on each side of her at the restaurant's counter.
-The men recalled talking with Leah about Kerouac and her planned road trip.
-One of the men claimed that Leah had left with a third, whom he heard her call Barry, and provided a description for a police sketch of the man.
+Near the theater was the mall's only sit-down restaurant, where Heath and Kara believed that Roberts might have gone for a meal.
+In the restaurant, police interviews with two customers yielded information.
+Both men indicated that they had met Roberts in the restaurant on March 13, where they had sat on each side of her at the restaurant's counter.
+The men recalled talking with Roberts about Kerouac and her planned road trip.
+One of the men claimed that Roberts had left with a third, whom he heard her call Barry, and provided a description for a police sketch of the man.
 However, neither the other man nor any other customer who had been in the restaurant at the time could corroborate the third man's existence.

 A few days after the Jeep was discovered, a man called the Whatcom County sheriff's office to report a sighting.
 He claimed that his wife had seen Roberts, disoriented and confused, wandering around a gas station in Everett, closer to Seattle.
 After disclosing this information, he seemed to panic and hung up before identifying himself.
 Police nevertheless consider the tip credible.

 For two weeks in April 2000, police searched for Roberts near her Jeep's crash site.
-Dogs trained to sniff for corpses, metal detectors that could find the metal rod in her leg, and helicopters were used in the search but no new evidence was discovered.
+Dogs trained to sniff for corpses, metal detectors that could find the metal rod in her leg and helicopters were used in the search, but no new evidence was discovered.